mrezabayat/iamsorush/content/posts/add-video-to-hugo-post.md

 ---
-title: "How to Add a video to a hugo post"
+title: "How to Add a video to a Hugo post"
 date: 2020-10-16T18:30:30+01:00
 image: /images/bird.webp
 thumbnail: /images/bird_tn.webp